lokithe5th/Zaros_recon/README.md

 ## Actors

-- eDAO: The "Executioner DAO" role.
-It's a multi-sig wallet responsible by configuring protocol parameters and is set as the `owner`.
+- eDAO (Trusted): The "Executioner DAO" role.
+It's a multi-sig wallet responsible by configuring protocol parameters and is set as the
+  `owner`.
 - Trader: Protocol user which may call all non-restricted external functions.
-- Market Order Keeper: Chainlink Automation compatible contract that is reponsible by filling market orders.
+- Market Order Keeper (Trusted): Chainlink Automation compatible contract that is reponsible by filling market orders.
-- Liquidation Keeper: Chainlink Automation compatible contract or allowlisted EOA that has the permission of liquidating trading accounts when their MMR is below 1.
+- Liquidation Keeper (Trusted): Chainlink Automation compatible contract or allowlisted EOA that has the permission of liquidating trading accounts when their MMR is below 1.
-- Offchain Orders Keeper: EOA responsible by filling offchain offchain orders (e.g Limit, TP/SL).
+- Offchain Orders Keeper (Trusted): EOA responsible by filling offchain offchain orders (e.g Limit, TP/SL).

 [//]: # (contest-details-close)